PagerDuty Advance User Guide

 Requirements

-1. Once you resolve an incident in Slack or Microsoft Teams, mention @PagerDuty and ask it, “what happened”.
+1. Mention @PagerDuty and ask it, “what happened” once you resolve an incident in Slack or Microsoft Teams.

-2. PagerDuty Advance will review the entire chat history and present you with an executive summary, including what happened, actions and decisions, and the incident resolution.
-A call to action to create a Post-Incident Review will display if your account has an integration with Jeli.
+2. PagerDuty Advance reviews the entire chat history and presents you with an executive summary, including what happened, actions, decisions, and the incident resolution.
+A call to action to create a post-incident review displays if your account has an integration with Jeli.

-3. Click Create a Post-Incident Review to import the PagerDuty Advance summary into Jeli as a new Post-incident Review.
-You will be able to edit the Post-incident review within Jeli.
+3. Click Create a Post-Incident Review to import the PagerDuty Advance summary into Jeli as a new post-incident review.
+You can edit the post-incident review within Jeli.

-4. Jeli will display an indicator to show that the Post-Incident Review was AI-generated.
+4. Jeli displays an indicator to show that the post-incident review is AI-generated.

 Direct Messages using the PagerDuty Advance Slack Side Panel

 PagerDuty Advance in the Slack side panel automatically understands which channel you are currently viewing and can access relevant information about any associated incidents.
-When using the split view to examine an incident, the PagerDuty Advance Assistant will intelligently reference that specific incident in its responses to your questions, ensuring more accurate and relevant assistance.
+When you use the split view to examine an incident, the PagerDuty Advance Assistant intelligently references that specific incident in its responses to your questions, ensuring more accurate and relevant assistance.
 This contextual understanding allows the PagerDuty Advance Assistant to provide more targeted and helpful responses without requiring you to provide additional background information.

 To begin a conversation with the PagerDuty Advance Assistant in the Slack side panel: